Near Nicholson in Wyoming County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Categories. • Bridges & Viaducts • Industry & Commerce • Railroads & Streetcars •

 Credits.
 This page was last revised on August 26, 2017.
 This page originally submitted on February 24, 2012, by Keith S Smith of West Chester, Pennsylvania.
-This page has been viewed 529 times since then.
+This page has been viewed 547 times since then and 19 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on February 24, 2012, by Keith S Smith of West Chester, Pennsylvania.
 6. submitted on April 16, 2017, by William Fischer, Jr. of Scranton, Pennsylvania. • Bill Pfingsten was the editor who published this page.